 - In other words, if you have patience, put aloe vera leaves on the bottom shelf of your fridge for 12 days and then use them for your products.
-If you have not patience, like me, then you can still use aloe vera without waiting.
+If you don’t have patience, like me, then you can still use aloe vera without waiting.

 - Anti-ageing effects of aloe plant starts showing when the plant is at least 3 years old.
 If you can, do not use young aloe vera plant leaves, because they do not have a potent concentration of “good” elements in them.